CtrlAltMech/sspush/README.md

 2. Once the configuration file is generated you will need to enter all approprite information.
 3. When the config is filled out run the script again and the most recent screenshot will be uploaded (If one exists in the folder).
-4. A link will copied to your clipboard as well as printed out to the terminal.
+4. A link will be copied to your clipboard as well as printed out to the terminal.

 ## Contributing